Azure/azure-sdk-for-go/README.md

      client as described above.

 - The `auth.NewAuthorizerFromCLI()` method creates an authorizer which uses [Azure CLI][] to obtain its credentials.
+The default audience being requested is `https://management.azure.com` (ARM API).
+If you need a different audience in your access token you'll probably want `auth.NewAuthorizerFromCLIWithResource("https://YOUR_CUSTOM_AUDIENCE")` instead.
+See more under [this issue](https://github.com/Azure/azure-sdk-for-go/issues/10814).
 To use this method follow these steps:

   1. Install [Azure CLI v2.0.12](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) or later.
 Upgrade earlier versions.